wp-plugins/wordpress-form-manager/readme.txt

 Method 1: Activate the 'WordPress Form Manager' plugin through the 'Plugins' menu in WordPress.

-Method 2: Download the source code for the plugin, and upload the 'formmanager' directory to the '/wp-content/plugins/' directory.
+Method 2: Download the source code for the plugin, and upload the 'wordpress-form-manager' directory to the '/wp-content/plugins/' directory.

 == Frequently Asked Questions ==